 These medications must be prescribed by a physician who will monitor their use closely because they carry their own risks, including dependency if used over long periods of time or in high doses.
 Speaking to a physician about medication is important to get the right doses.

-Timeline for Withdrawal
+Timeline for Alcohol Withdrawal

 The timeline for withdrawal depends on the amount of alcohol consumed in a short period of time, genetic factors, and other health conditions that could complicate the process.